 Note: I will open mine and put in the microwave for a few seconds to melt the olive oil if it’s hardened in the fridge.
 You may add a little sugar or honey to this, too, if it seems too tart.
 I think it tastes better after it sits for a bit.

-- Balsamic: I rarely see coupons for balsamic vinegar, but when I do, I look for sales.
-When I’m making something like a vinaigrette, where the flavor is masked by other astringent ingredients, I use the most cost-effective bottle I have.
-Just like with olive oil, I use the good stuff sparingly.
+- Balsamic: I rarely see coupons for balsamic vinegar, but when I do, I look for sales – they often coincide.
+When I’m making something like a vinaigrette, where the flavor is masked by other astringent ingredients, I use the most cost-effective bottle I have; just like with olive oil, I use the good stuff sparingly.
 Cost for this recipe: 25 cents.

 - Rest of ingredients: I just nipped a few shreds off the onion I was cutting for my soup today, the most amazing Minestrone, and the smidge of garlic and the herbs I estimate at about 5 cents.

 - Jar: I now have friends saving their Starbucks bottles for me.
 They are so perfect for many of my home-made concoctions.
-They come in two sizes, and the mouths are large enough to pour into.
-They don’t take up much room in the fridge as many other containers.
+They come in two sizes, and the mouths are large enough to pour into and they don’t take up much room in the fridge as many other containers.
 I love them!